The Best Keto Pizza Chaffle Recipe

 How do you reheat pizza chaffles?

-I would microwave first for about 30-45 seconds, then reheat the chaff pizza in the oven or air fryer at 325°F for 4-5 minutes or until warmed through.
+I would microwave first for about 30-45 seconds, then reheat it in the oven or air fryer at 325°F for 4-5 minutes or until warmed through.
 Keep an eye on it to avoid burning the cheese.
-Crisping in the oven or air fryer is key; otherwise, microwaving makes them get soggy.
+I am super picky about about reheating foods.
+You don’t want to skip putting them in the oven or air fryer; otherwise, they will be soggy!
+YUCK!

 Can I freeze pepperoni pizza chaffles?

 Yes!
-Allow baked chaffles to cool completely, then place in freezer bags or airtight containers with parchment between each.
-Reheat from frozen by placing directly on the oven rack at 375°F for 8-12 minutes or until it warms through and crisps.
+Allow baked chaffles to cool completely, then place them in freezer bags or airtight containers.
+Reheat from frozen by placing them directly on the oven rack at 375°F for 8-12 minutes or until they warm through and crisp.
+To freeze, put parchment paper between each one so they don’t stick together.

 What can I substitute for coconut flour?